collective/sc.social.like/README.rst

 Life, the Universe, and Everything
 ----------------------------------

-This package provides integration for the following social networks in Plone:
+This package provides integration with the following social networks in Plone:

 * Facebook
 * Google+